 Why: Use it regularly as a preventative, especially if you have a breed of dog that’s prone to cancer (such as a Boxer).

 Suggested Use: Add cooked burdock root (found in the produce section of health food stores and Asian markets) to your dog’s food, or give him a piece of raw burdock to chew on, like a carrot.
-Or purchase dried burdock online and steep one teaspoon in a cup of hot water, let cool, and pour over your dog’s food.
+Or purchase dried burdock online and steep one teaspoon in a cup of hot water; let cool and pour over your dog’s food.

-- 8 Reasons to Add Olive Oil to Your Dog’s Diet
+- Olive Oil for Dogs — 8 Reasons to Add it to Your Dog’s Diet